SfC Home > Physical Science > Physics >

 Heat sink

 Another example of this part of the Second Law of Thermodynamics concerns what is called a heat sink, which is an object that absorbs heat from another.
-Usually, it is a large mass that absorb heat from an object of smaller mass.
+Usually, a large mass that absorbs heat from an object of smaller mass.

 Entropy